Hawaii Convention Center: Awards

 The center has won the Prime Site Award for twelve-year consecutive years.
 In 2010, it won an Inner Circle Award in the category of "Top Convention Centers".
 The Center won a "Best in Business Travel" award in the category of "Best Conference or Convention Center/City" The International Association of Exhibitions and Events (IAEE) voted the Hawai‘i Convention Center as the most beautiful convention center in the world.

 In popular culture

 In the television show Lost, the convention center was used to portray Sydney Airport in multiple instances.
 It was also featured in an episode of the new Hawaii Five-0 as hosting a fictional convention similar to San Diego Comic-Con.

+It was also used as the Hilton Hotel Lobby and Monorail Station in Jurassic World (2015).